benplumley/Notes/Semester 2/Programming II.md

 Algorithm complexity can be evaluated for the *worst case*, *best case*, or *average case*.
 In the worst case, the input data is presented in the worst possible way.
 For instance, a giving a bubble sort a list of items in descending order to be sorted into ascending.
 The best case is the best possible set of input data, for instance giving it a list that already happens to be sorted.
 The average case is the most likely situation to happen in practice.

 Technically, big O notation is used for the worst case, but it is often used for average case instead.

+Once a list is sorted, a binary search can be used instead of a linear search.
+This is a divide and conquer algorithm, so takes log n time.
+This can be improved on using *hashing*.
+This uses the key as the array index.
+For instance, to find the student with ID 567, the algorithm accesses the item at position 567 in the array of students.
+This is O(1), or constant, time.
+This array can be sorted in O(n) time.
+However, this assumes that the key is unique.
+If this is not true, each array item will need to be a list of objects with that key.

+This also means that contiguous memory is needed for every possible key between the first and the last one.
+A dictionary arranged in a hash would be almost completely unused space, because every combination of letters of a reasonable length would need its own entry, whether it had a definition or not.

+The solution to this problem is a structure called a *hash table*.
+This uses an array that's about the right size to contain every element.
+The key is turned into the index array using the *hash function*.
+This function must be simple and fast because it must be performed on every access.
+For instance, the hash function could be the index mod something. >5.4.7